 On August 18, 2022, Precigen completed the sale of 100% of the issued and outstanding membership interests in its wholly-owned subsidiary, Trans Ova Genetics, L.C. ("Trans Ova"), a provider of reproductive technologies, including services and products sold to cattle breeders and other producers.
+Trans Ova has been presented as discontinued operations for all periods through its sale in August of 2022.
 See Note 3 for further discussion.
 Trans Ova was formerly a separate reportable segment.